June 8th, 2020

-Under the CARES Act, borrowers receive an automatic deferral of PPP loan payments (i.e., principal, interest and fees) of 6-to-12 months.
+Under the CARES Act, borrowers receive an automatic deferral of PPP loan payments (i.e., principal, interest and fees) of between 6 and 12 months.
 The Act has extended the deferral period until the SBA has made a final decision regarding the borrower’s eligibility for PPP loan forgiveness.
 This is helpful to borrowers because they are not forced to begin making payments on the PPP loan pending review of their PPP loan forgiveness application.

 The Act also states that borrowers who do not apply for forgiveness within ten months after the last day of the Covered Period (either the 8-week or 24-week period) must begin to make payments on the PPP loan at that time.